 Diamond prices vary widely depending on the stone’s characteristics.
 While some diamonds can cost thousands of dollars, others can be worth just several hundred.
+But how much do diamonds cost?
 Let’s see what drives their prices and how to get the biggest and shiniest diamond on your budget.

 What Determines the Price of a Diamond?

 The price of a diamond is driven by its carat weight and quality characteristics, which include the stone’s colour, clarity and cut.

 As a general rule, the rarer the diamond’s quality characteristics, the higher its value.

 For example, colourless diamonds (D-E-F) are more expensive than near colourless diamonds (G-H-I-J) because it’s harder to find a perfectly white diamond.